eProsima/Fast-DDS-monitor/docs/rst/getting_started/tutorial.rst

 ---------------

 This section explains how to represent the data being monitored and retrieved by the DDS entities.
-First of all, click *Chart View* in the right panel to open the graph display.
+First of all, click *Chart View* in the :ref:`chart_panel_index` to open the graph display.
 Then, go to *Edit->Display Historical Data*.
 This will open a Dialog where you should choose one of the topics in which you want to see the data collected.
 The :code:`DATA_COUNT` has been chosen for this tutorial.